ingkebil/development/development/production.md

 ## Snapshot!

-Take a snapshot of hte current conda env!
+Take a snapshot of the current conda env!

 ```savetheconda prod170926```